Redefining Technology

 D.Fully integrated systems

-What role does AI play in optimizing energy distribution within your organization?
+What role does AI play in optimizing energy distribution and integrating renewables within your organization?

 2/6